kensnyder/bunshine/README.md

 const app = new HttpRouter();

-// middleware can be inserted with parameters app.get('/admin', getAuthMiddleware('admin'), middleware2, handler);
+// middleware can be inserted as parameters to app.get() app.get('/admin', getAuthMiddleware('admin'), middleware2, handler);

 // Bunshine accepts any number of middleware functions in parameters or arrays